 Note that technically what we call ‘shares’ are loans to the Project (association, foundation, cooperative – once established) toward the 8th Life Panama Initiative, they are not stocks or securities and there is no joint stock company at present.
 We use the term share as described in the first definition of the wikipedia share disambiguation page: To share a resource (such as food or money) is to make joint use of it; see sharing.

-You become an investor in the Community as soon as you invest in the project, giving your full name and passport number on the deposit description, paying any multiple of $2,000 (up to $20,000 maximum).
+You become an investor in the Community as soon as you invest in the project, giving your full name and passport number on the deposit description, paying any multiple of $2,000.
 The minimum investment is $2,000 (one ‘mini-share’) and the maximum is $20,000 (one full ‘share’).
 The increase in value in your investment will be proportional to the increase in productive value of the site, which is something you can contribute to directly if you wish, by being a founder or resident member.

-You can withdraw your investment at any time on condition that there is another person that wishes to buy your share at the time.
+You can withdraw your investment at any time on the condition that there is another person that wishes to buy your share at the time.
 The value of the shares should increase with time, depending on the quality of the work done on the farm, external markets and the productivity of the Eco-Village and Eco-businesses we are creating here.
-So of course your creative involvement toward those ends is encouraged, although not obligatory.
-Note that share prices will be reviewed (usually will go up) every year.
+So of course your creative involvement toward those ends is encouraged, although in the case of benefactors not obligatory.
+Note that share prices will be reviewed every year.

 Your initial payment for a share as founder, resident member or collaborative member are investments.